vivek4879/cis6930fa24-project1/README.md

 ### Functions

-## Function: `redact(file_path, start_index, end_index)`
+## Function: `redact_text(text, redactions)`

-This function performs redaction on a text file by replacing a section of the text (from `start_index` to `end_index`) with the character '█'.
-It reads the file, processes it by splitting and joining the words to handle formatting, and then overwrites the file with the redacted content.
+This function performs the core redaction by replacing sensitive text within the specified indices with a redaction character (█).
+The function sorts the redaction indices in reverse order to ensure that each redaction does not shift the indices of others.

 - **Parameters**:
+  - `text (str)`: The original text where redactions will be applied.
-  - `file_path`: The path of the file to be redacted.
+  - `redactions (list of tuples)`: A list of (start_index, end_index) tuples representing the ranges to redact.
-  - `start_index`: The start index of the portion to be redacted.
-  - `end_index`: The end index of the portion to be redacted.

 ---